a real tried and true stained glass cement,

 i used 'inland cement' when it first came out, way back when. it was a very good and simple to use product that results in strong stained glass panels with a nice lead patina. apparently, it's no longer being made and what stock i found available, was going from $80 to over $100 a gallon. ridiculous.

 sometime in 1991, i decided to create a similar quality product myself. after tweaking with ingredients, i found what i believe to be a very comparable

 product. low cost and easy to make, i have been using it problem free ever since.

-this recipe creates a mud product that cures hard, yet pliable. it does not crack and fall out after time. it simply works.
+this recipe creates a mud product that cures hard, yet pliable. it does not crack, shrink, or fall out after time. it simply works.

 the benefits of my cement: